THE DREAMER PROJECT

 The Beneficiaries

 Those most impacted by stress and division.
-They stand to benefit most from encountering undefended presence and generosity in action.
+They stand to benefit most from encountering undefended presence in action.

 -